cellrank.estimators.GPCCA¶

 - Returns:

-: Self and updates the following field:
+: Nothing, just updates the following fields:

-- GPCCA.compute_lineage_drivers(lineages=None, method=TestMethod.FISHER, cluster_key=None, clusters=None, layer=None, use_raw=False, confidence_level=0.95, n_perms=1000, seed=None, **kwargs)#
+- GPCCA.compute_lineage_drivers(lineages=None, method='fisher', cluster_key=None, clusters=None, layer=None, use_raw=False, confidence_level=0.95, n_perms=1000, seed=None, nan_policy='propagate', **kwargs)¶

 Compute driver genes per lineage.